ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 updated value by dereferencing an `Atom`, and will never collide with writers.

+Under heavy write loads, when multiple simultaneous writes are involved, this approach is unlikely to scale well as the counts go up.
+As a guiding principle, one should minimize cross core writes and try to localize writes and avoid write contention.

 # Thinking in Increments

 These concepts will also strongly influence the way you're thinking